Schlumen/meet/README.md

 - JavaScript
 - HTML
 - CSS
+## Used technologies
+The Meet App is hosted on GitHub Pages and can be found [here](https://schlumen.github.io/meet/).
 # User Stories
 ## Feature 1: Filter Events by City
 - As a user